NPDES Industrial Stormwater General Permit

 What Are The Division's Rights And Responsibilities After The Permit Is Issued?

 The division has the responsibility to take all prudent steps to secure, protect and preserve the waters of Tennessee.
 The division and the EPA have the right to enter and inspect the facility and all related records at any reasonable time.
 They also may inspect any related equipment or monitoring methods.
 The division has the right to require an individual permit at any time if deemed necessary.

 Whom Do I Contact For Applications, Assistance And Other Sources Of Information?

 Applicants seeking coverage under a general or individual Aquatic Resource Alteration Permit for activities associated with a NPDES permit for mining related discharges, a Surface Mining permit, Mineral test-hole permit, coverage under TMSP Sector J, or the Rock Harvesting general permit must submit an application to the Mining Section at the Knoxville Environmental Field Office.
 Electronic application submittals and requests for information specific to mining related activities may be received at TNDWR-MINING.E-NOTIFY@TN.GOV.

-Applicants may also refer to the following documents:
+Applicants may also refer to the following documents or Pages:

 - Tennessee Stormwater Multi-Sector General Permit for Industrial Activities #TNR050000